bio4j/dynamograph/docs/Datasets.md

 ### Gene onthology

 What is gene ontology?
-"Gene ontology describes how gene produces behave in cellular context ..." (from [1][1]) It was first type of dataset supported by dynamograph.
+"Gene ontology describes how gene produces behave in cellular context ..." (from [1][1]) It is the first dataset supported by dynamograph, and serves as as proof-of-principle / test dataset.

 #### Model